reefland/host-check/README.md

 * `dropbear_ports` is a BASH array of SSH port numbers to check.
 Typical numbers are `222` or `2222`, additional ports can be added if needed.
   * If any of these ports are detected to be `open` then the host is waiting for a passphrase.
 The Host-Check script will then attempt to answer the passphrase prompt.
   * If the remote host has neither SSH or Dropbear ports open, then the host is powered off, hung or some other error condition.
 A notification can be sent when this is detected.
+* `dropbear_retries` is an integer number of how many times to check all defined Dropbear ports for a connection before returning a failed/host down status.
+* `dropbear_retry_delay` is an integer number of how many seconds to wait between Dropbear connection attempts.
 * `webhook` can be populated with a webhook URL of your choice to send a notification to.
 This allows easy notifications to Slack, Mattermost, etc.
 * `passphrase` is the password or passphrase needed to unlock remote disk volumes via Dropbear.
   * This value needs to be wrapped by single-quotes to prevent shell processing of special characters.